BASICS OF SNARING

 - Foot Snares

-Cable Length: Different situation call for different lengths of snares.
+Cable Length: Different situations call for different lengths of snares.

 30” - Mink, Squirrel, Rabbits, etc